dmuller189/UnixShell/README.md

 	- Shell Variables
 	- Shell parentheses
 	- Fix background procesing ( & operator )
-	- Fix parsing and order of operations for shell operators
+	- evaluate parsing and order of operations for shell operators
 	- Valgrind checks and memory leaks
+	- static analysis and clang checks

-Run 'perl test.pl' to execute shell tests.
-Some failing atm
+Run 'make test' to execute shell tests.
+Some failing at the moment